verity-labs-ai/verity-ai-py-client/README.md

 ### Authentication

-First, obtain your API key from [Verity Labs](https://veritylabs.ai) and set it as an environment variable:
+First, obtain your API key from [Verity Labs](https://veritylabs.ai/auth) go to settings, create API Key and set it as an environment variable:

 ```bash
 export VERITY_API_KEY="your-api-key-here"